lag13/git-experimenting/README.md

 Repository for experimenting with git features

-## .git Size History

-- 92K (original)
-- 684K (after committing to master a 572K jpg)
-- 984K (after committing+pushing a 304K jpg to a seperate branch).
-Similar
-  size when cloning that repository.
-- 984K (after deleting that separate branch).
-But 660K after cloning the repository after the branch was deleted from github.
-Does this mean that git clone will not include any history from deleted branches?
-It seems that your local git will remember everything you've ever done (even deleting branches) and allow you to recover (unless you REALLY mess something up) but when you pull something from another git repository it only gives the things which are not deleted.
-- 1016K before adding a png file (which I've told git lfs to track).
-- 1.0M after adding png file.
-I probably should have had `du` use a more accurate number and/or used a bigger png file.
-Will do that now.
-- 5.6M after adding png file.
-And 5.3M on a fresh clone (also, I got an error when I tried to pull instead of clone, unsure why this happened).
-I'm a little confused here.
-I thought the .git folder wouldn't get touched in terms of these files being tracked by git lfs.
-- After rotating the 4.6M png file, it somehow became a 15M png file.
-I'm not sure what Preview is doing under the hood here.
-Either way when I pull now the .git directory is 16M so lfs worked!
-It only downloaded the image that we needed instead of the entire history for that image.
-When I switched to the older commit where I added the image, that older image had to be downloaded and the size grew to 21M so things seem to be working as expected!
-- After adding the 1.3M image .git was 22M.
-- After rotating that image it becamse 1.4 and after committing+pushing .git was 23M which makes sense (after a fresh clone it's only 19M because that 23M came from switching to older versions of lfs tracked images).
-So we see that on each commit of the image not tracked by lfs the git repository grows roughly by the size of the image.

 ## Git lfs

 Super easy to use are my first impressions!
 I really don't have to do any